jordanbray/sqisign-rust/README.md

 * `Signature<Level>` - This stores a signature, and contains the `verify` function.

 In addition, `PublicKey<Level>`, `PrivateKey<Level>` and `Signature<Level>` all contain
-a `bytes` method which gives you their contents without any ceremony.
+a `bytes` and `from_bytes` method which gives you their contents without any ceremony.

 ## Generic Arrays